Five Nickelback Songs That Don’t Suck

-Nickelback released a new album this week: No Fixed Address, their eighth.
-Some songs on it are pretty good, others are pretty lousy.
+There are constants that accompany any Nickelback release.
 It will almost certainly be bought and appreciated by several hundred thousands of people, casually enjoyed through radio airplay by a couple of million more, and utterly dismissed (if not roundly disparaged) by everyone else.

 Are Nickelback really that terrible?
 Of course not.
 We wouldn’t nominate then for the Rock and Roll Hall of Fame (or even one of our year-end lists, probably), and they’ve released a fair share of instant-channel-flippers in their time.
 But like just about any band that’s managed to stay extremely successful for over a decade, they’ve had their moments, too.
 Here are our five favorite Nickelback songs — and if you see the group chilling in your hometown, just let a band of Canucks live, won’t you?
 ANDREW UNTERBERGER

 The one Nickelback song people can almost agree on — their “In the Air Tonight” or “Since U Been Gone.”
 There was a brief moment when these eager-to-please bros were interested in nothing but setting up the best, bluntest chord changes they knew and blowing a radio to bits on a dynamite chorus that genuinely didn’t sound tired.
 They could’ve ended it before those blats of “I’ve been wrong!
 I’ve been down!” or that catchy post-chorus “Yeah, yeah!
 Oh, no!” but they knew three different hooks could be spun from this one.
 And give it up for drummer Ryan Vikedal, because that funky snare fill offered a brief moment where we wondered if this dark horse could deliver us from Creed.
 DAN WEISS